De Bruyne: Man City 'getting better and better'

 "It's not done yet but obviously a nice feeling to win in the end.
 Hopefully we can go through against Monaco and see what we can do after that."

-Since Sheikh Mansour and the Abu Dhabi United Group began transforming City in 2008, success at this stage of Europe's premier club competition has rarely come easily.
+Since Sheikh Mansour and the Abu Dhabi United Group began transforming the English club in 2008, success at this stage of Europe's premier club competition has rarely come easily.

-"We've only been in the Champions League for four, five years," reflects De Bruyne.
+"We've only been in the Champions League for four, five years," De Bruyne reflects.

-"Obviously it's something new in the beginning but the team is establishing itself more and more in Europe and last year to reach the semifinal was already good," added the Belgian international, referring to City's loss to Real Madrid last season.
+"Obviously it's something new in the beginning but the team is establishing itself more and more in Europe and last year to reach the semifinal was already good," added the Belgium international, referring to City's loss to Real Madrid last season.

 "I think it's getting better and better with the team every year."